-It’s been a little time sense my last post, so breaking out of tradition here I am.:-)
+It’s been a little time since my last post, so breaking out of tradition here I am.:-)

-This piece is one of my newer pieces and it was created after see the movie Alice in Wonderland.
+This piece is one of my newer pieces and it was created after seeing the movie Alice in Wonderland.
 I absolutely love Tim Burton’s style!

-In the basic wire wrap pendant you would bind together 3 or more square wire, 21 gauge square, to create what is called a sheet.
+In the basic wire wrap pendant, you would bind together 3 or more square wire, 21 gauge square, to create what is called a sheet.
 The number of 21 gauge square wire depends on the width of your cab.
-Usually you would have one sheet of “so many” wires that is bound by half round 20 gauge wire four times along the sheet and you would wrap and form this whole sheet (on piece) around your cab.
-But in the case of the piece above I took two sheets, both bound twice with the half round wire and then bound them together on each end (just under the spirals in the picture above) again using half round wire.
-The rest of the wire extended out past were the two sheets were bound, I did a basket weave using the 28 gauge then secured it against the main frame.
+Usually, you would have one sheet of “so many” wires that are bound by half round 20 gauge wire four times along the sheet and you would wrap and form this whole sheet (one piece) around your cab.
+But in the case of the piece above I took two sheets, both bound twice with the half round wire and then bound them together on each end (just under the spirals in the picture above) again using half-round wire.
+The rest of the wire extended out past where the two sheets were bound, I did a basket weave using the 28 gauge then secured it against the mainframe.

 The clasp is pretty much a story in itself… to be honest it was a pain in the butt.
 I didn’t want to use a store-bought clasp, it definitely had to be handmade.
 So being handmade my main concern was security.
 I didn’t want it to come undone too easily, naturally.
 On top of all that, the clasp had to be the widths of the bracelet.
 I figured a hook clasp would be best, but not very secure.
 So in final thought, I did a double hook clasp, or at least that is what I’m calling it. 🙂 After do about four or five of them I ended up sticking with the first one I did.
 It was the most symmetrical.
 Once I hooked the bracelet together with this clasp, I knew it was the best clasp for this bracelet.
 It won’t go anywhere, yet easy to do and undo.